mozilla/skywriter/docs/tutorials/gui.html.markdown

 Extension points themselves are defined via the `extensionpoint` extension point.
 Seems a bit circular, but it works.
 We're creating an extension point called `tutorialtoolbaritem`.
-Bespin is designed to be introspectable, so we provide some documentation about the extension point via the `description` and `params` properties.
+Skywriter is designed to be introspectable, so we provide some documentation about the extension point via the `description` and `params` properties.

-We're going to make `tutorialtoolbaritem`s look a lot like Bespin's GUI components (an object with an `element` property).
+We're going to make `tutorialtoolbaritem`s look a lot like Skywriter's GUI components (an object with an `element` property).

 Now, we need to make our toolbar go out and find the registered `tutorialtoolbaritem`s.
 We'll change `index.js` to look like this:

     :::js
-    var catalog = require("bespin:plugins").catalog;
+    var catalog = require("skywriter:plugins").catalog;

     exports.ToolbarView = function() {
         var elem = document.createElement("menu");